This information will help you make sure you’re prepared in case of a disaster.

 Make a Basic Ready Kit

-A basic ready kit is a collection of items you may need in an emergency.
+A basic ready kit is a group of items you may need in an emergency.
 Preparing a basic ready kit will help keep you and your family safe and healthy during a disaster.

 Your basic ready kit should include: